fourjuaneight/blog/content/posts/year-of-focus.md

 ---
 title: Year of Focus
 description: "Last year's theme was a success.
-Having the mindset of prioritizing quality over quantity allowed me to prioritize the things that mattered most.
-For this year, I want to take advantage of the extra time I carved for myself and focus on the things that matter."
+This year, I want to take advantage of the extra time I carved for myself and focus on the things that matter."
 date: 2020-01-01
 tags:
   - yearly-theme